Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

-The most important parameter of a standard non-parallax single-point-source-single-point-lens microlensing event is its time-scale, $t_{\rm E}$, as it contains the information about physical properties of the lens.
-Figure \ref{fig:te-ogle-gaia} compares the values of the Einstein time-scales as derived by \gaia and OGLE for the same events found by both surveys.
-For \gaia we used \texttt{paczynski1\_te} parameter, derived in the model with blending as the OGLE time-scales were also derived using a blended model.
-We note that the amount of blending seen in a ground-based survey should typically be larger than in a space-based survey like \gaia, however, we assume that the microlensing model with blending yields the actual event time-scale, which does not depend on blending.
-On the other hand, sparse \gaia light curves might not be the best suited for measuring the amount of blending robustly.
-In fact, most of the measurements with $t_E>100$~days which are outlying from the one-to-one relation to OGLE time-scales in Figure \ref{fig:te-ogle-gaia} are fairly short-lasting events, but their blending derived from sparse \gaia data, was estimated to be high ($f_s\ll1$).
+The most important parameter of a standard, non-parallax single-point-source, single-point-lens microlensing event is its timescale, $t_{\rm E}$, as this contains information about the physical properties of the lens.
+Figure \ref{fig:te-ogle-gaia} compares the values of the Einstein timescale as derived by \gaia and OGLE for the same events found by both surveys.
+For \gaia, we used the \texttt{paczynski1\_te} parameter derived in the model with blending, as the OGLE timescales were also derived using a blended model.
+We note that the amount of blending seen in a ground-based survey should typically be greater than in a space-based survey such as \gaia; however, we assume that the microlensing model with blending yields the actual event timescale, which does not depend on blending.
+On the other hand, sparse \gaia light curves might not be the best suited for obtaining robust measurements of the amount of blending.
+Indeed, most of the measurements with $t_E>100$~days that are outlying from the one-to-one relation to OGLE timescales in Figure \ref{fig:te-ogle-gaia} are fairly short-lasting events, but their blending, as derived from sparse \gaia data, was estimated to be high ($f_s\ll1$).
 Highly blended solutions should always be treated with caution and we recommend a more detailed study of these events and their light curves.

-In general, the comparison of time-scales shows a good agreement with the measurements of OGLE, especially for the brighter sample with $G_0<19$~mag (primarily Sample~A).
-The events from the Disk show better correspondence than events from the Bulge, primarily thanks to better cadence in \gaia observations of the Disk fields.
-In a couple of cases it can be seen that the error-bars of time-scales of \gaia events are clearly underestimated.
-Typically, the time-scale errors are about 7~days, but they span to 70~days in case of Level~0, and up to 300 for Level~1, owing to the fact the more complex blended model is less constrained by the sparse light curves of \gaia.
+In general, the comparison of timescales reveals good agreement with the measurements of OGLE, especially for the brighter sample with $G_0<19$~mag (primarily Sample~A).
+The events from the disc show better correspondence than events from the bulge, primarily thanks to better cadence in \gaia observations of the disc fields.
+In a couple of cases, it can be seen that the error bars on the timescales of \gaia events are clearly underestimated.
+Typically, the timescale errors are about 7~days, but they span to 70~days in the case of Level~0, and up to 300 for Level~1, owing to the fact that the more complex blended model is less constrained by the sparse light curves of \gaia.